craigtaub/our-own-webpack/README.md

-# Our own version of Webpack
+# Our own version of Webpack in <200 lines

 Bundlers can be complicated, so to understand here's one in 200 lines.